General Mental Health (GMH) ECHO

 General Mental Health ECHO is designed to support primary care providers to build capacity in the treatment and management of people with severe and enduring mental illness.
 There is a focus on cardiometabolic risk and complex psychopharmacology.
 Through participation, clinicians can increase their confidence in applying evidence-based practice to improve the care of people living with mental illness.

-We welcome all healthcare providers who support people with mental health conditions.
+We welcome all healthcare providers across NSW who support people with mental health conditions.
 GPs, practice nurses and allied health clinicians from the private sector are particularly encouraged to participate.

 - Participants are expected to attend each weekly session for 1 hour.